Cogniscape stores semantic descriptions of what happened in your codebase — never the code itself.

 How we process developer activity

 Every event that enters Cogniscape passes through four stages before it reaches the knowledge graph.
-Each stage reduces the payload to only the semantic information needed for developer intelligence.Every typed event (pull requests, reviews, comments, issues, pushes) has a dedicated builder that explicitly selects which fields to include.
-Unknown event types fall back to a generic builder that still excludes all known noisy and sensitive fields.
+Each stage reduces the payload to only the semantic information needed for developer intelligence.Every event type (pull requests, reviews, comments, issues, pushes) has a dedicated processing path that explicitly selects which fields to include.
+Unknown event types fall back to a conservative default that still excludes all code and sensitive fields.

 What we store vs. what we don’t

-The table below shows exactly which fields from a GitHub pull request event are kept and which are discarded.Pull request events
+The tables below show exactly which fields from common developer events are kept and which are discarded.Pull request events

 | Field | Stored | Example of what reaches the graph |